 - Health issues: A diagnosis of an upsetting health condition like cancer can trigger your anxiety.
 This is because of the personal feelings that the news breeds.
 You may end up worrying about your health constantly.

-- Trauma: Some of us have a traumatic past.
-If we see or are in a situation that replicates our past, the anxiety in us can escalate.
+- Trauma: Some people have a traumatic past.
+If they see or experience a situation that replicates their past, their anxiety can escalate.

 - Personal triggers: Our environment can trigger our anxiety.
 But these triggers are unique to every individual.
 Establishing these triggers can be difficult even for the victim.
 However, mental health specialists can identify these triggers.

 - Social events: Some of us dread social events.
 Especially the ones that need our active participation, such as public speaking.
 These social situations can trigger the feeling of anxiety among these individuals.